spring-board-b2-sarcasm-detection/Group-2/README.md

 6. Additional features related to airline information.

 III.
 PREPROCESSING
-The preprocessing steps involved in this project include:
-1. Data cleaning
-2. Data prepocessing for sarcasm detection
+Data cleaning Data prepocessing for sarcasm detection.

+IV.
+Training and Testing the dataset using Machine Learning models.